 Visit the U.S.S.
 Constitution

 If you decide to forego the Freedom Trail, it is worthwhile to still check out this stop separately.
-“Old Ironsides” has been well-maintained over the years (first launching in the late 1700s) and is the “oldest commissioned naval vessel still afloat”.
-Currently, the U.S. Navy owns it, but civilians are free to board the ship for a look around, so long as you have a photo I.D. with you.
+“Old Ironsides” has been well-maintained over the years (first launching in the late 1700s) and is the oldest commissioned naval vessel still afloat.
+Currently, the U.S. Navy owns it, but civilians are free to board the ship for a look around, so long as you have a photo I.D.
 There is a museum as well, which does charge an admission fee, for you history buffs out there wanting to learn more about this amazing ship’s history!

 Tour the Samuel Adams Brewery